 A quick trip to France and Netherlands

 We have arrived in France from the Dover Ferry.
-Many cars, bikes, caravans and RV’s lined up and many of us chatted as we waited to board.
+Many cars, bikes, caravans and RV’s are lined up and many of us chat as we waited to board.

-It is a RHD and the first thing we learnt was how to set a new country on the GPS.
-Then we had to stop once outside the ship as we had to wait to get a GPS signal, and that we couldn’t do on board.
-It was a pretty smooth and fast 2 hour crossing, and very inexpensive too.
+It is an RHD and the first thing we learned was how to set a new country on the GPS.
+Then we had to stop once outside the ship as we waited for a GPS signal – and that we couldn’t do on board.
+It was a pretty smooth and fast 2-hour crossing – and very inexpensive too.

 We were pretty excited by now to have moved so quickly from France to Belgium, our 26th country in less than 2 years.

 We then visited Nieuwpoort and Ostend on the way to Brugge.
-By mid afternoon I was tired from our early start, and so we were pleased to find our Brugge hotel, where we stayed for 3 nights.
-You can read about that time here: http://exploramum.com/2014/06/brugge-belgium-beautiful.html
+By mid-afternoon I was tired from our early start, and so we were pleased to find our Brugge hotel, where we stayed for 3 nights.
+You can read about that here: http://exploramum.com/2014/06/brugge-Belgium-beautiful.html

 This town is cute.
 The canals are lovely!